Last Updated on January 24, 2024 by GagSurgeAdmin | Published: July 3, 2019

 3. Weather Conditions

 We hope it is obvious that any form of electrical usage should be discouraged during severe weather conditions.
-In a thunder storms where power surges and spikes are frequent, it is definitely a bad idea to daisy chain your power strips.
+In thunderstorms where power surges and spikes are frequent, it is definitely a bad idea to daisy chain your power strips.
 If possible, unplug all your electrical appliances from all power strips and surge protectors or get a whole house surge protector.
 That is probably the best protection against lightning strikes that could otherwise cause catastrophic damage to your electrical equipment and devices at home.

-4. Non Heavy-duty Usage
+4. Non-Heavy-duty Usage

 Things to Note

 It is definitely safe to daisy chain surge protectors and extension cords if you know what you are doing.
 It is in our opinion that most people do not know what they are doing.
-Most people will NOT know how to calculate things like ampacity, voltage usage of the electrical devices in use etc.
+Most people will NOT know how to calculate things like ampacity, voltage usage of the electrical devices in use, etc.

-Hence should you decide to go ahead and connect up your power strips, extension cords and surge protectors at home, please be aware that there are certain risks involved.
+Hence should you decide to go ahead and connect up your power strips, extension cords and surge protectors at home, do be aware that there are certain risks involved.
 If possible, never do it when the above conditions are not met.

 Below are 2 permanent solutions for those of you wanting to play it safe: